CUREE University Representative:

 The high bay lab is a complex consisting of a full-service machine shop structural testing facility and materials testing area.

 Texas A&M University’s (TAMU) Zachry Department of Civil Engineering offers students the ability to specialize in one of nine different civil engineering technical areas, including Construction, Geotechnical, Structural, Transportation, Materials, Water Resources, Environmental, Coastal and Ocean Engineering.
 In addition for students interested in a broader civil engineering education that includes knowledge in most of the specialties, the department offers an option in general civil engineering.
-We are ranked 8th (undergraduate) and 8th (graduate) among all civil engineering programs at U.S. public institutions.
+We are ranked 8th (undergraduate) and 10th (graduate) among all civil engineering programs at U.S. public institutions.
 Our students are highly recruited and our graduates are widely regarded as among the most work ready young engineers in the country.
 The CE faculty at Texas A&M are recognized for excellence in all aspects of scholarship: teaching, research, and professional service.
-With about 57 faculty, 924 undergraduate students, and 352 graduate students, the Zachry Department of Civil Engineering at Texas A&M is among the largest CE programs in the country.
+With about 55 faculty, 11 academic professional track faculty, 1,128 undergraduate, and 500 graduate students, the Zachry Department of Civil Engineering at Texas A&M is among the largest CE programs in the country.
 Few programs have the combination of resources, faculty expertise, scope of programs, facilities, and degree offerings that we have in Civil Engineering at Texas A&M.

 With relevance to earthquake engineering, the General, Structural and Geotechnical Engineering specialty areas in our program are further described below.
 General civil engineers plan, design, supervise the construction of, operate, maintain, inspect, and manage many of the physical facilities and systems in both public and private sectors.
 These facilities include buildings, commercial facilities, industrial facilities, power transmission facilities, transportation facilities, tunnels, water collection facilities, water treatment facilities, and waste disposal facilities, to name a few.
 Those civil engineers who graduate in the general civil engineering option are often employed in the general areas of land development, public works, and military engineering.
 They work for consulting engineering firms, the energy industry, cities, counties, state agencies, federal agencies, utility agencies, various industries, and the military services.